reducing counsellor fatigue

 Final Outcome

-Finally we asked counsellors to rate their confidence on a scale of 1–5 before and after the new design.
+We asked counsellors to rate their confidence on a scale of 1–5 before and after the new design.
 The average score went from 2.1 to 4.1.

 Counsellor confidence increased by 2x